The deadline to submit proposals for the Washington & Oregon Higher Education Sustainability Conference is September 11th.

 Seattle University was ranked #2 nationally for its sustainability curriculum by The Association for the Advancement of Sustainability in Higher Education in their 2019 Sustainable Campus Index.

-Two scholarly products will be awarded with a $2000 stipend per project; faculty mentor will receive a $500 stipend.
+Two scholarly products will be awarded a $2000 stipend per project; the faculty mentor will receive a $500 stipend.
 Deadline: April 20 at noon.

 Join us for "EarthTalks," a digital event at SU with 5-min presentations about sustainability by students, faculty, and community partners.